 "This year, I started out with like 18 students first level one, and by the time, they are seniors are level four, I only have like maybe 1 or 2 students left," Masquat said.

-Axel Wolf is a member of the Ponca and Ojibwe Tribes and is the only senior in the Denver North class.
+Axel Wolf is a member of the Ponca and Ojibwe Tribes and is a senior in the Denver North class.
 He decided to take Lakota as a way to build upon his communication and relationship with his grandfather.

 "My grandpa speaks Lakota almost fluently and he speaks very well," said Wolf.
 "I don't know how well exactly his extensive knowledge of it, but he prays in Lakota at family gatherings and all sorts of events, so I wanted to understand his prayers better."